Colton Orr: Playing career

 Orr was declared ready to play at the start of the 2011–12 season, but saw a dramatically-reduced role with Toronto, playing only five games, scoring one goal and getting into one fight.
 On January 4, 2012, Orr was placed on waivers by the Maple Leafs, with only one-and-a-half years remaining on his contract.
 He was assigned to the Toronto Marlies of the AHL the next day.
 Orr played 26 games with the Marlies, scoring one goal and adding 46 penalty minutes.

 Orr played in 44 of 48 games in the lockout-shortened 2012–13 season with Toronto, scoring one goal and adding three assists while leading the NHL in penalty minutes, with 155.
 He also played in all seven of the Maple Leafs' 2013 playoff games against his former team, the Boston Bruins.

 On June 13, 2013, the Maple Leafs re-signed Orr to a two-year contract extension worth $1.85 million.
 On October 1, 2013, while playing for Toronto in their home opener against the Montreal Canadiens, Orr engaged once again with George Parros, now of the Habs, in the third period.
 Parros lost his balance and fell headfirst to the ice, where he was subsequently taken off on a stretcher and later diagnosed with a concussion.

 Orr failed to make the Maple Leafs' roster out of training camp for the 2014–15 season and was assigned to the Toronto Marlies after clearing waivers.
 However, he was called up on April 9, 2015, to play in the last game of the season on April 11, as appreciation for his services.

 On October 3, 2015, Orr signed a contract to play in the American Hockey League for the Stockton Heat, the farm team for the Calgary Flames.
 Over the duration of the 2015–16 season, Orr played in just ten regular season games.
 With the diminishing role of enforcers, at season's end, Orr announced his retirement from professional hockey on April 28, 2016.

 Coaching career

 On May 14, 2019, the Danbury Colonials of the Tier III junior level North American 3 Hockey League announced that Orr had joined the ownership group and would serve as the organization's managing partner.

 In September 2019, the PHF's Connecticut Whale named Colton Orr their new head coach.
 The Whale also play home games at the Danbury Ice Arena.
 In his first season as coach, the Whale went 2-20-2, but were able to defeat the Buffalo Beauts in the first round of the playoffs.

+Following the termination of the PHF, Orr joined PWHL New York as an assistant coach.

+In August, 2024, Orr became the head coach of the boys varsity hockey team at The Harvey School, in Katonah, NY.